rweddell/TutoringMaterials/ProjectPrompts/PythonPaint.md

 ### ENHANCEMENTS:

 > Implement a 'clear' button that will delete all lines on the canvas
-> Implement an eraser button (consider what it might actually mean to erase something in pixel form)
+> Implement an 'eraser' button that will erase whatever is under the mouse cursor
 > Implement a button which will change the size of the brush